-With SJI support in FY 2018, the NCJFC launched a Military Families in Juvenile and Family Courts Initiative (SJI-18-P-013).
+With SJI support, the NCJFC launched a Military Families in Juvenile and Family Courts Initiative.
 The initiative is: formulating uniform standards for information and resource sharing, with a major emphasis on the development of templates for MOUs between state courts and military posts; identifying and recruiting juvenile and family courts in jurisdictions with significant military presence to serve as pilot sites; creating an online National Resource Center on Military Families in the Juvenile and Family Courts, which will include documents for state courts/military installations, such as template MOUs, bench cards, resource guidelines, and links to services; and developing a training curriculum for judges, military command, and key stakeholders on the unique issues of military families.